 Some challenges of the shared home office do exist, but you shouldn’t get overwhelmed.
 The key issues you may face when creating a suitable home office design is:

 - Space and professional tools or requirements that each person needs.

 - The home office preferences each person requires in terms of working habits, sitting arrangements, etc.,

 - You are keeping enough space for all of your office furniture, no matter how space-efficient or compact it may be.

 - You are ensuring that all pieces added to the workspace don’t overwhelm the leisure or living space.

 Originally, the main concern is keeping more than one desk at home, assuming that both people will require this.
 However, you can consider adding a special duo-desk or a double-standing desk for your requirements as well.

 Your other concerns are that both of you might distract each other; you might be working on different schedules that aren’t compatible or disruptive.
 Ongoing, frequent calls taking place at the same time will create a disturbance as well.

 Consideration Factors When Sharing a Home Office

-Before you begin a shared home office and during the process of the same, what do you need to consider?
+Before you begin a shared home office or two person home office and during the process of the same, what do you need to consider?
 These factors should be kept in mind when planning out your space.